rmvdesign/digitalgarden/src/site/notes/Narrative/Concepts/Science/Theodyne.md

 {"aliases":null,"tags":null,"dg-publish":true,"permalink":"/narrative/concepts/science/theodyne/","dgPassFrontmatter":true}
 ---

 Theodyne is a potent fuel derived from the exotic and mysterious material [[Narrative/Concepts/Science/Theorium\|Theorium]], refined through a process developed by physicist [[Narrative/Characters/WB Characters/Theo Rose\|Theodore Rose]] of the Tallis Institute.
 With the ability to generate coherence fields that alter reality's fundamental constants, Theodyne has revolutionised the fields of science, technology, and exploration in the cosmos.
-In its purest form, Theodyne-100, the substance has enabled groundbreaking applications such as faster-than-light (FTL) travel and gravity manipulation.
+In its purest form, Theodyne-100, the substance has enabled groundbreaking applications such as hyperlight (HL) travel and gravity manipulation.

 ## Refinement Process